brikis98/yevgeniy-brikman-homepage/_posts/2013-11-24-play-scala-and-iteratees-vs-nodejs.md

 n Play, we can accomplish the same thing without having to modify the internals of the `Concurrent.joined` code.
-Since we have an actual value (the `Iteratee`) instead of just some side-effect function (the callback passed to socket.on), we can use functional composition to modify the `Iteratee` before returning it.
+Since we have an actual value (the `Iteratee`) instead of just some side effect function (the callback passed to socket.on), we can use functional composition to modify the `Iteratee` before returning it.
 To do that, we'll create an `Enumeratee`, which, as you may remember from above, is an
 adapter: we'll attach it in front of our `Iteratee` to modify the data before